mattrude/wkd-website/README.md

 This is my [Web Key Directory Service (WKD)](https://tools.ietf.org/html/draft-koch-openpgp-webkey-service) website.
 This project is intended to display a small page if a user happens to go to the WKD "advanced method" url (ie. https://openpgpkey.mattrude.com) explaining what the service is and how to access more infromation about WKD.

-This site is alredy build and only needs to be placed into the webdirectory for your openpgpkey site.
-This page auto corrects the site domain when the site loads, via javascript.
+This site is already build and only needs to be placed into the web directory for your openpgpkey site.
+This page auto corrects the site domain when the site loads, via javascript, only the [Contact](https://github.com/mattrude/wkd-website/blob/master/index.html#L26) link requires updating.
 All images are imbeaded into the index.html file.

+Please remember to update the [Contact](https://github.com/mattrude/wkd-website/blob/master/index.html#L26) link.

 ## Nginx Config